 About the Ultimate 70s Show

-The ultimate 70’s show is a Rock extravaganza featuring the biggest hits from Slade, T.Rex, The Sweet, David Bowie, Suzie Quatro, John Miles, Mungo Jerry, Alice Cooper, Mott the Hoople and Queen to name a few.
+Our set list is a glam rock extravaganza featuring the biggest hits from Slade, T.Rex, The Sweet, Mud, David Bowie, Bay City Rollers, Alice Cooper and Mott the Hoople to name a few.

 The audience are encouraged to dress with the times and to join in the fun in this high octane show.